reducktion/socrates-java/README.md

 However, we recommend you review your country's data protection laws before storing any information.

 ## Usage
-Socrates provides two methods:
+Socrates provides three methods:
 * `validateId`, which returns a boolean indicating if an id is valid in a specific country
-* `extractCitizenFromId`, which returns an Optional `Citizen` with information retrievable from the identifier (gender, date of birth, ...)
+* `extractCitizenFromId`, which returns an Optional `Citizen` with data retrievable from the id (gender, date of birth, ...)
+* `generateId`, which returns an id generated based on the `Citizen` data and country

 You can find a list of supported countries [here](COUNTRIES.md).

 ### validateId
 ```java
 final Socrates socrates = new Socrates();

 socrates.validateId("15420355 6 ZX9", Country.PT); // true
 ```

 ### extractCitizenFromId
 ```java
 final Socrates socrates = new Socrates();

 final Optional<Citizen> citizen = socrates.extractCitizenFromId("2820819398814 09", Country.FR);
 citizen.ifPresent(c -> {
   c.getGender().ifPresent(System.out::println);       // "FEMALE"